 BA/MA Option with The Graduate School

 A special BA/MA option has been developed in conjunction with The Graduate School.
-Students in List College who successfully maintain at least a 3.33 cumulative grade point average at List and a 3.0 in the liberal arts course required for the BA are eligible to apply for an accelerated MA degree.
+Students in List College who successfully maintain at least a 3.33 cumulative grade point average at List College and a 3.0 in the liberal arts course required for the BA are eligible to apply for an accelerated MA degree.

 List College students accepted to The Graduate School will be permitted to apply 9 credits of graduate-level Judaica course work to both the BA in List College and the MA in The Graduate School.
 Students will also be permitted to apply additional graduate-level Judaica credits, beyond those needed for the BA, toward the MA in The Graduate School.
-Only credits that are approved by the MA adviser may count toward the MA, and credits are provisionally approved by the MA adviser, pending admission to The Graduate School.
+Only credits that are approved by the MA advisor may count toward the MA, and credits are provisionally approved by the MA advisor, pending admission to The Graduate School.

 BA/MA Option with William Davidson Graduate School of Jewish Education

 Students in List College may apply to a special program leading to an accelerated MA degree.
 Students accepted to the program will be permitted to apply 12 credits of graduate-level course work to both the BA and the MA in Jewish Education.
-Each student meets with the dean of each school and the departmental adviser to determine exactly what combination of elective and major credits toward the BA will also be accepted for the MA and what additional course work will be required.
+Each student meets with the dean of each school and the area advisor to determine exactly what combination of elective and major credits toward the BA will also be accepted for the MA and what additional course work will be required.